niten2/todo_credit_site_backend/README.md

 #### 9. By clicking the button "Issue a loan" opens a new page with customer data

 #### top of page
-  - name of the client,
+  - name of the client
   - loans already issued
   - the maturity date of each loan issued